 Is that it?

 Yes, in simple terms.
 But there’s lots of other interesting things about mindfulness.

 Continued Professional Development for museums and gallery professionals

-On Tuesday 31 January we’ll deliver a Continued Professional Development day here at Manchester Art Gallery for other museum and gallery professionals in the North West who are who would like to learn more about mindfulness and how to integrate it across their learning programmes.
+On Friday 13 October we’ll deliver a Continued Professional Development day here at Manchester Art Gallery for other museum and gallery professionals who are who would like to learn more about mindfulness and how to integrate it across their learning programmes.

 We’d like to share some of the ways we’ve used mindfulness to help people engage with art and improve their wellbeing.

 Over the course of the day, you’ll learn more about mindfulness and some evidence-based theories, experience for yourself some mindful activities using our collections and have the opportunity to think about how you might apply it in your work.

 To book please contact Louise Thompson, Health and Wellbeing Manager on email@example.com

 What our visitors say

 At its best, it reminds us that we are good enough as we are.